Household Hazardous Waste Program

 There are many items that are considered household hazardous waste.
 Look for precautionary statements on product labels such as poison, danger, warning and caution to assist you in determining if an item is household hazardous waste.

-Recology of the Coast's Recycling Yard, accepts household hazardous waste Monday - Saturday from 8:00 AM to 4:00 PM.
-Household hazardous waste is accepted from Recology of the Coast's residents only; photo ID's may be checked upon arrival.
+Recology of the Coast's Recycling Yard, accepts household hazardous waste from residents of Pacifica and Montara - Mirimar ONLY.
+Photo ID's may be checked upon arrival.

 Recology of the Coast Recycling Yard accepts the following types of household hazardous wastes: